-- Determine analytical performance attributes for the TRUFORMA cortisol assay. - Describe how the TRUFORMA canine assay differs from currently available assay. - Compare TRUFORMA canine assay performance with an assay used as part of the standard of care at veterinary diagnostic laboratories.
+- Determine analytical performance attributes for the TRUFORMA canine cortisol assay. - Describe how the TRUFORMA canine cortisol assay differs from currently available assays. - Compare TRUFORMA canine cortisol assay performance with an assay used as part of the standard of care at veterinary diagnostic laboratories.